 Yours in Christian fellowship,

 The journey west with Parker was not a pleasant one.
-Mr. Parker was very difficult and considered Whitman to be more of a servant than an associate.
-They traveled with a caravan heading to the annual Rendezvous of mountain men and trappers that was held on the Green River in present-day Wyoming.
-As Christian missionaries and supporters of temperance, Whitman and Parker were not well accepted by the others in the caravan until Whitman treated the cholera sweeping through the group.
-He also operated on mountain man, James Bridger, removing a three-inch iron arrow point from his back that was from a battle with the Blackfoot three years prior.
+Mr. Parker was very difficult and considered Whitman more of a servant than an associate.
+They traveled with a caravan heading to the annual Rendezvous of mountain men and trappers held on the Green River in present-day Wyoming.
+As Christian missionaries and supporters of temperance, Whitman and Parker were not well accepted by the others in the caravan until Whitman treated cholera sweeping through the group.
+He also operated on mountain man, James Bridger, removing a three-inch iron arrow point from his back from a battle with Blackfoot Indians three years prior.
 After the success of the operation on James Bridger, others at the Rendezvous also came forward for operations, making Whitman well accepted as a medicine man even before he established the mission station among the Cayuse in 1836.
-Parker and Whitman parted ways after meeting with Nez Perce and Flathead chiefs.
-Samuel Parker was to continue the exploration to Walla Walla with the Indians, while Marcus returned east to marry Narcissa and make preparations for the next journey, including finding more missionaries to join them.
+Parker and Whitman parted ways after meeting with Nez Perce and Salish chiefs.
+Samuel Parker was to continue the exploration of Walla Walla with the Indians.
+At the same time, Marcus returned east to marry Narcissa and make preparations for the next journey, including finding more missionaries to join them.

-Between 1836 and 1847 life changed greatly for both the Whitmans and the Cayuse.
-The Cayuse were a semi-nomadic people who were on a seasonal cycle of hunting, gathering and fishing.
-Dr. Whitman introduced agriculture in order to keep the Cayuse at the mission and introduce Christianity.
-By the mid-1840’s the mission was also a way-stop on the Oregon Trail.
+Between 1836 and 1847, life changed significantly for the Whitmans and the Cayuse.
+The Cayuse were a semi-nomadic people on a seasonal cycle of hunting, gathering, and fishing.
+Dr. Whitman introduced agriculture to keep the Cayuse at the mission and introduce Christianity.
+By the mid-1840s, the mission was also a way-stop on the Oregon Trail.
 Emigrants traveling to the Willamette Valley knew they could stop at Whitman’s Mission if they needed food, medicine, or a place to stay during the winter.
-The Cayuse were suspicious of the many people flooding into the area and tensions began to rise between the Indians and the missionaries.
+The Cayuse were suspicious of the many people flooding the area, and tensions began to rise between the Indians and the missionaries.
 The situation came to a breaking point in 1847 with a measles epidemic that, within a matter of months, killed half the Cayuse tribe.
-Though Marcus was considered to be a te-wat, or medicine man, to the Cayuse people, his medicines did not work when trying to cure Cayuse infected with measles.
+Though Marcus was considered a te-wat, or medicine man, to the Cayuse people, his medicines did not work when trying to cure Cayuse infected with measles.

-At this time, it was Cayuse tradition that if the patient died after being treated by a medicine man, the family of the patient had the right to kill him.
-On November 29, 1847, eleven Cayuse took part in what is now called the “Whitman Massacre“.
+At this time, it was Cayuse tradition that if the patient died after being treated by a medicine man, the patient’s family had the right to kill him.
+On November 29, 1847, eleven Cayuse took part in what is now called the “Whitman Massacre.”
 The majority of the tribe was not involved in the deaths of the Whitmans and the eleven emigrants; however, the whole tribe was held responsible until 1850.
 In that year, five Cayuse were turned over to the authorities in Oregon City and hanged for the crime of killing the Whitmans.